 - Get my Pinterest SEO Checklist

 - Learn how to use Pinterest SEO to get traffic for FREE

 - How to Make Money on Pinterest With Affiliate links as a Beginner?
 (Even without a blog)

 - How to take advantage of Pinterest Video pins to boost your traffic

-Once you set up a Pinterest business account (which is different from your personal account) and create your boards you’ll need to start posting beautiful images of your content.
+Once you set up a Pinterest business account (which is different from your personal account) and create your boards, you’ll need to start posting beautiful images of your content.

+You can grow your Pinterest account by posting your own pins and saving others to your boards.
 Alternatively, you can use an automatic system to do it for you by investing 2-3 hours each month.

-4. Post on Medium
+5. Blog on Medium

-So create an account with your new email and start creating content.
+So, sign up with your new email and start creating content.